 Fees and cancellations

-A session for an individual is usually 1 hour and relationship sessions are 1.5 hours.
+A session for an individual is usually 1 hour and relationship sessions are 1 hour session with a request for a longer session time.
 Payment can be made in cash or via EFTPOS transaction and is payable at the conclusion of each therapy session.
 If you’re unable to keep an appointment, please provide us with 24 hours advance notice otherwise a cancellation fee of the cost of the session will incur.